-Smartphones and their cameras seem to be today’s digital brownie hand held point and shoot camera; though most have high quality sensors and a host of camera settings and effects that we could have only guessed at in our brownie days.
-It’s ironic that today’s smartphones made the brownie cameras passe; but it’s back to the future as retro vintage, inspired apps turn our digital snaps into cool sepia tinted artifacts with damaged split edges: our selfies are a charming collection of over and underexposed, out of focus photos that would be found in a second hand store shoe box or a Kodak envelope from Koefords chemist shop.
+Smartphones and their cameras seem to be today’s digital brownie handheld point and shoot camera; though most have high-quality sensors and a host of camera settings and effects that we could have only guessed at in our brownie days.
+It’s ironic that today’s smartphones made the brownie cameras passe, but it’s back to the future as retro vintage, inspired apps turn our digital snaps into cool sepia-tinted artifacts with damaged split edges: our selfies are a charming collection of over and underexposed out of focus photos, that belong in a second-hand shop shoebox, or in a Kodak envelope from Koefords chemist shop.
 But we don’t print our photo’s any more; we upload, to Facebook, to Instagram, and Pinterest and assign each selfie a hashtag so it can be re-tweeted and tagged and shared.
 We don’t seem to take vacation or travel photos anymore; today’s panoramas just become the background for selfies.

 I don’t know exactly when, but one day his film collection was thrown out.
-And what would dad be doing now as a home movie maker; it seems that every smart phone and tablet has a front and rear facing camera, huge amounts of storage, and awesome processing power.
-The smartphone and tablet is a traveling movie studio; dad’s 8mm camera, film splicer and projector would be in his pocket.
+And what would dad be doing now as a home movie maker; it seems that every smartphone and tablet has a front and rear-facing camera, huge amounts of storage, and awesome processing power.
+The smartphone and tablet is a travelling movie studio; dad’s 8mm camera, film splicer and projector would be in his pocket.
 He would have downloaded and installed an assortment of apps so that he could add Super 8 texture, grain, scratches climbing the screen, and noise to give his digital HD video his own unique organic film look.
 And the Peel Street kitchen wall of yesterday would be today’s YouTube and Vimeo.